sasha-ishchuk/scripts_lessons/README.md

 Here, you'll find my solutions, scripts, and demos related to various scripting languages covered in the course.

-## Repository Structure

-The repository is organized into various directories, each dedicated to a specific scripting language or a set of related exercises.

 Here's the list of used scripting languages (*to be updated later*):
 * Bash
   * project in this repo